Kitware/SMTK/doc/userguide/attribute/file-syntax.rst

        Current value is 6 (latest version)

+   * - DisplayHint
+     - Boolean value that indicates if the Attribute Resource should be automatically displayed in an Attribute Editor when loaded into memory.

+       (Optional - default is false which means the Resource will not automatically be displayed)

 This element can contain the following optional children XML Elements:

 - Includes : used for including additional attribute files (see `Includes Section`_)